Skip to main content

 Ordre National des Experts Comptables et Comptables Agréés du Mali (ONECCA-Mali)

-Only ONECCA-Mali is permitted to offer qualified individuals the title of Chartered Accountant if they satisfy the regional educational requirements and the national legal conditions such as citizenship and no criminal record.
+Only ONECCA-Mali is authorized to grant qualified individuals the title of Chartered Accountant, subject to fulfillment of the applicable regional educational requirements and national legal conditions, including citizenship and the absence of a criminal record.

-ONECCA-Mali is a member of the regional accountancy body Pan African Federation of Accountants (PAFA) and the International Federation of Francophone Accounting Bodies (FIDEF).
+ONECCA-Mali is a member of the Pan African Federation of Accountants (PAFA) and the Fédération Internationale des Experts-Comptables et Commissaires aux Comptes Francophones (FIDEF).

 Adoption of International Standards